louispotok/louispotok-dot-com/notes.md

 * twitter embed? see /whiteness
 * file hosting outside git?
 * sidenotes: https://www.gwern.net/Sidenotes
+* What about a "bounties" page like Eli Tyre?

 Notes:
 * where is the theme to customize?
 Run `bundle info {themename}`
 * Used jquery-ui custom downloader for accordion.